-In decades of serving our community, we’ve seen pretty much anything that can go wrong with a homes heating and cooling components.
+In decades of serving our community, we’ve seen everything that can go wrong with a home’s heating and cooling components.

-There are two things are technicians will check when they arrive that you can do yourself and possibly avoid a visit charge.
+There are two things our technicians will check when they arrive that you can do yourself and possibly avoid a visit charge.

 Here are some of the most common HVAC problems we find when troubleshooting:

-- Check To See If You Have Dirty or Clogged Filters – The most important thing you can do to keep your heating and cooling system in good operating shape is to change your furnace filters regularly.
-Dirty filters restrict air flow.
-This means your furnace has to work harder to circulate air throughout your home.
-This puts unnecessary strain on your equipment and may result in a breakdown.
-It also will cause excessive utility bills and diminished equipment life.
-Change filters at least every three months.
-If you have a pet or suffer from allergies you should change them monthly.
+The most important thing you can do to keep your heating and cooling system in good operating shape is to change your furnace filters regularly.
+Dirty filters restrict airflow.
+This means your furnace has to work harder to circulate air throughout your home, which puts unnecessary strain on your equipment and may result in a breakdown.
+It also will cause excessive utility bills and diminished equipment life—change filters at least every three months.
+If you have a pet or suffer from allergies, you should change them monthly.
 Furnace Filters are cheap.
-Did you know that you can buy a whole years supply for less than the cost of a single service call!
+Did you know that you can buy a whole year’s supply for less than the cost of a single service call?

-- Check The Batteries In Your Thermostat – The thermostat regulates when cooled or heated air is to be produced and how much.
-Smart thermostats act as little computers that can be programmed to set for different temperatures at different times of the day.
-This helps reduce heating and cooling costs as the setting can be set depending on whether you are at home or work.
-Some people even adjust the system’s temperatures settings while they sleep.
+The thermostat regulates when cooled, or heated air is to be produced and how much.
+Smart thermostats act as little computers that you can program to set different temperatures at different times of the day.
+This helps reduce heating and cooling costs as you can select the setting depending on whether you are at home or work.
+Some people even adjust the system’s temperature settings while they sleep.
 Whether you have an automated or manual thermostat, problems can develop that lead to a disruption in the system’s performance.
-Many thermostats are powered by batteries, and one of the first things you can do before calling us is to check whether the batteries need replacing.
-Modern thermostats give a readout warning when batteries get low and some will even beep.
+Batteries power many thermostats, and one of the first things you can do before calling us is to check whether the batteries need replacing.
+Modern thermostats warn when batteries get low, and some will even beep.

-If these two items don’t fix the problem call us so we can check for mechanical wear and tear.
+If these two items don’t fix the problem, call us at (330) 923-1333 so we can check for mechanical wear and tear.

-Your home’s HVAC system is made up of complicated components with a variety of inter-dependent moving parts, including belts, bearings, fans and motors.
+Your home’s HVAC system comprises complicated components with various inter-dependent moving parts, including belts, bearings, fans, and motors.
 Over time all of these components are subject to normal wear and tear.
-They will breakdown or wear out over time.
+They will break down or wear out over time.

-The best way to assure that your HVAC system functions during the most extreme weather is to have your unit serviced regularly – at least twice a year.
+The best way to ensure that your HVAC system functions during the most extreme weather is to have your unit regularly serviced – at least twice a year.

-Give us a call today and ask about our economical heating and cooling maintenance programs which include full system inspections and maintenance.
+Give us a call today and ask about our economical heating and cooling maintenance programs, which include complete system inspections and maintenance.